rifleben/TinDog/README.md

-# TinDogs Work In Progress.
+# TinDog Work In Progress.

 Simple HTML/CSS page to practice with Bootstrap.